developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 **Array -** a collection of steps, each of which can include no more than one instance of a given MC.

-**Define -** used when referring to the definition (in the OemConfig schema) that determines what the administrator is allowed to do, not what they elect to do.
+**Define -** used when referring to the definition that determines what the administrator is *permitted* to do by the OemConfig schema (not what they elect to do).
 For example “Within a step, some MCs are defined directly but most are organized into Managed Configuration Groups.”

-**Group -** any collection of two or more MC Actions or device-configuration settings.
+**Group -** any collection of two or more MC Actions or device configuration settings.
 An instance of a particular Group can appear in a given step no more than one time.

-**Instance -** an occurrence or use of something.
-It can refer to electing to include a group or sub-group or electing to include a sub-group as an element of an array.
+**Instance -** an occurrence or use of something (`such as a Configuration Group...?`).
+An Instance can refer to electing to include a group or sub-group `include it in what?` or electing to include a sub-group as an element of an array.

 **Include -** used when referring to the insertion of an instance.
 For example “Each instance of a step included within a Transaction can include any number of groups.”

+**Managed Configuration Group -** one or more Actions or configuration settings that when sent to a device cause the device to behave or be configured in a certain way.

+**Step -**(`capitalize in context?`) a single component of a Transaction.

+**Sub-array -** one or more instances of a SINGLE sub-group, each “instance” of which can contain anything that sub-group is defined to allow.

+**Sub-group -** an individual Action or setting that's part of a group.
+For example, configuring a device to "play a sound when plugged into AC power" is a sub-group of the Audio Configuration group.

 **Transaction -** an ordered list of Steps for defining one or more Actions to be performed or settings to be configured on a Zebra device

+`FROM ALLAN:`
 I alternated talking about what was “defined” at a given level, followed by talking about what could be “included” within an instance at that level.

 I didn’t think I needed to go any deeper since the explanation of a sub-group or sub-array is the same whether that sub-group or sub-array is within a group or within any sub-group at any level.

-Group
-Sub-group
-Array
-Sub-array
-Transaction
-Step

 The notion of “arrays” was difficult to explain, but I tried my best.

 The trickiest thing to capture is that a sub-array is one or more instances of a SINGLE sub-group, and each “instance” of that sub-group can contain anything that sub-group is defined to allow.

 That was the key thing that lead me to do this write-up, because the simple statement that you had that “Any number of MCs can be included in a single step, but any given MC may be used exactly once in any individual Step” was not really correct.
 An MC does NOT have to be used “exactly once” – it can be used “at most once” since not being used at all is allowed.

-Further, since a step can contain a sub-array, the SAME MC can appear in EACH instance that is added to that sub-array, hence the same MC can actually appear MANY times within the same step.
+Further, `since a step can contain a sub-array, the SAME MC can appear in EACH instance that is added to that sub-array, hence the same MC can actually appear MANY times within the same step` `<<<where should this explanation be placed?`.
 Without explaining the nature of arrays, it is impossible to make an accurate statement about when the same MC can and cannot appear more than once.

-The basic rule is that within any group or sub-group an MC defined within that sub-group can be included zero times or one time.
+The basic rule is that within any group or sub-group, an MC defined within that sub-group can be included zero times or one time.
 Since a sub-array allows a sub-group to appear more than once within a group or sub-group, it allows the same MC to appear once within each such sub-group.
 It is exactly this nature of arrays that allows each step instance in the transaction to use a given MC or group zero or ones times.

 #### A Transaction can include: